Pāuatahanui Wildlife Reserve: Birds

 Many different native and exotic birds can be found at the Pāuatahanui Wildlife Reserve, including the bar-tailed godwit, royal spoonbill, caspian tern, paradise duck, pied stilt, sacred kingfisher, white-faced heron, Australasian shoveler, pūkeko and black shag.

 In the areas of regenerating bush, the birds that can be seen include tūī, grey warblers and fantails.

 In April 2017, twenty-two fernbirds were released into the reserve, in a translocation from Lake Rotokare Scenic Reserve in Taranaki.
 Fernbirds have been seen in the reserve in the following years.

 Freshwater fish

 The Pāuatahanui stream flows through the wildlife reserve at the south-eastern corner of the inlet.
 This stream provides habitat for native and threatened fish species including inanga, longfin eel, giant kōkopu, and redfin bully.

+Threats to the reserve

+There are many threats to the reserve from predators and human activity.
+Predators that threaten the reserve include stoats and rats, but also domestic cats.

+Surveys of cockles in 1992 and 1995 indicated a decline to only one third of the numbers estimated in 1976.
+Silt and contamination from subdivisions and stormwater drains.
+Increased runoff of contaminated stormwater from urban expansion and increased dairy farming.
+Silt from construction works and runoff from the Transmission Gully motorway were considered significant threats to the reserve in a 1996 study of the environmental impact of the planned motorway.

+Studies of the seagrass Zostera muelleri in the Pāuatahanui inlet have shown that pollution from fine sediment is preventing seagrass re-establishing in sites where it formerly grew.
+The results of the study emphasise the critical importance of strategies to reduce the amount of fine sediments from catchment areas that reach estuaries.

+In 2011, the wildlife reserve was being polluted by sewage runoff from septic tanks in adjoining properties that were not connected to a trunk sewer.
+Porirua City Council was investigating connecting these properties to the sewerage system to eliminate the problem.

+In 2014, a man was arrested after shooting ducks in the reserve.

+Awards

+Pāuatahanui Wildlife Reserve was one of three winners of the 2001 New Zealand Wetland Conservation Award, run jointly by Fish & Game New Zealand and the Department of Conservation.
+The award recognised 17 years of hard work by volunteers.